NatLabRockies/SAM/doc/source/shade-calculator-reference/sc-create.rst

   Descriptive name for the active surface to help you identify it.
 Does not affect shade analysis.

 **Subarray**
   The subarray number (1-4) for the active surface.
-Each active surface in the shading scene should correspond to a subarray defined on the :doc:`System Design <../detailed-photovoltaic-model/pv_system_design>`   page.
+Each active surface in the shading scene should correspond to a subarray defined on the :doc:`System Size<../detailed-photovoltaic-model/pv_system_size>`   page.
 You can assign more than one active surface to a single subarray.

 **String**
   The string number (1-8) for the active surface.
-The 3D shade calculator can generate shade factors for up to eight strings, so the number of strings in parallel on the :doc:`System Design <../detailed-photovoltaic-model/pv_system_design>`   page must be 8 or less.
+The 3D shade calculator can generate shade factors for up to eight strings, so the number of strings in parallel on the :doc:`System Size<../detailed-photovoltaic-model/pv_system_size>`   page must be 8 or less.